johanix/hackathon120/README.md

 6. Receiving updates to delegation information via a TLS-secured API call.
 Should include some sort of mapping for which set of child zones a particular client is allowed to update.

+7. DNSSEC-validation of signed data in a child zone.
+I.e. for the parent to be able to trust CDS/CSYNC/NS/glue RRsets in the child it must be able to verify their authenticity.

+## General functionality:

+**Implement or improve the support for:**

+1. Signing and re-signing RRsets that are modified.

+2. Providing authenticated negative responses via so-called "DNSSEC black lies".

+3. Freeze/thaw logic to enable modifications to primary zones to optionally be written back to the zone file.

+4. Complete zone signing, including publication of the DNSKEY RRset, correctly sign different RRsets with either ZSKs or KSKs, as appropriate.

 <!---
 ## Registrar-side stuff